-The Conference Board Labor Market Institutions (LMI) Handbook® provides direct online access to a wealth of both qualitative and quantitative information on labor markets–and the institutions and policies that influence employers–for more than 60 economies.
-This compendium database provides a “one-stop shop” for members to quickly access detailed, country-specific information about labor markets across the globe—and to make cross-country comparisons from reliable sources.
+The Labor Market Institutions (LMI) Handbook provides a one-stop shop for members to quickly access detailed, country-specific information about labor markets across the globe—and to make cross-country comparisons from reliable sources.

 Member companies will find this resource useful in guiding their business decisions and best practices–especially regarding:

-- Gaining familiarity with the labor market environments in countries where employers operate in, or are considering operating in;
+- Gaining familiarity with the labor market environment in countries where they currently operate;

 - Comparing labor market environments in the context of making decisions about where to locate abroad;

 - Gaining information on the quantity, quality and typical compensation of workers across countries.